ClickUp Project Management Review

 ClickUp is new, and, as you might expect, has some growing to do.
 Having said that, I found the program pretty remarkable.
 It is smooth, beautiful, and, most importantly, intuitive.
 While I don’t like making predictions that could come back to bite me, I feel pretty safe in saying that ClickUp is on its way to being a household name in this industry.

 ClickUp is web-based and requires no downloads to function properly on your computer.

-Clickup also offers a discount for educators and non-profits, which can be located here.
+ClickUp also offers a discount for educators and non-profits.
 I have to say, this level of simplicity in project management pricing is pretty refreshing.
-I am used to seeing 3-5 levels of pricing and features.
-With Clickup, you either get the free version or the ‘everything’ version.
-Note as well that you get a steep discount if you choose to pay yearly instead of monthly.
+I am used to seeing three to five levels of pricing and features.
+With ClickUp, you either get the free version or the ‘everything’ version.
+Additionally, if you don’t want the yearly plan, the price nearly doubles to $9/user/month.

 Creating a new ClickUp account is as simple as entering your email address, name, and cell phone number.
 You will get an activation code texted to your phone.
 Once you enter the code, this screen greets you:

 Before anything else, you need to create a team.
 You get to decide the name and add whatever members you like.
 Once this is done, you can create your first project.
 This is where things get interesting.
 ClickUp presents you with a couple of choices for how to organize your project.
 From the simplicity of Kanban, where tasks are "open," "to-do," or "closed," to the much more complicated Content Creation or Scrum categories, there are options, all depending on whether you want to work in a traditional project management environment or an Agile one.